RobotecAI/SimulationInterfacesDemo/README.md

 - `Gems`: placeholder for O3DE Gems pulled as submodules.
 - `Project`: contains the O3DE project files.
 - `ros2_ws`: contains a ROS 2 workspace with some additional packages.
-- `Scripts`: placeholder for the script used during the ROSCon talk pulled as a submodule. **TODO: add submodule when ready**
+- `Scripts`: placeholder for the script used during the ROSCon talk pulled as a submodule.

 ## Project Setup